arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 ---
-title: 'Motion Detection with the Nicla Voice and Edge Impulse®'
+title: 'Motion Detection with the Nicla Voice and the Machine Learning Tools'
-description: "Learn how to create a simple motion detection application with the Arduino® Nicla Voice and the Edge Impulse® platform."
+description: "Learn how to create a simple motion detection application with the Arduino® Nicla Voice and the Arduino Cloud Machine Learning Tools powered by Edge Impulse®."
 difficulty: intermediate
 tags:
   - Nicla
   - Machine Learning
   - IMU
+  - Machine Learning Tools
+  - Edge Impulse
 author: 'José Bagur, Christopher Mendez, and Benjamin Dannegård'
 software:
   - ide-v2